rust-lang/rust/text/0401-coercions.md

 Specifically for the DST custom coercions, the compiler could throw an error if it finds a user-supplied implementation of the `Unsize` trait, rather than silently ignoring them.

+# Amendments

+* Updated by [#1558](https://github.com/rust-lang/rfcs/pull/1558), which allows
+  coercions from a non-capturing closure to a function pointer.

 # Unresolved questions